Yasmeen Williams

-Yasmeen Betty Williams (Also known as Betty J. Williams, Bheti Yasmeen Williams, and Yasmeen Bheti Williams-Johnson January 31, 1955) is an American gospel singer and former member of the African American a cappella ensemble Sweet Honey in the Rock from 1976 to 1986.
+Yasmeen Betty Williams (Also known as Betty J. Williams, Bheti Yasmeen Williams, and Yasmeen Bheti Williams-Johnson January 31, 1955) is an American gospel singer born in Washington, D.C., and is former member of the African American a cappella ensemble Sweet Honey in the Rock from 1976 to 1986.

 Early life

 Yasmeen Betty Williams is the daughter of Baptist preacher Rev. Dr. Edgar L. Williams and Deaconess Gladys E. Weaver Williams.
 Her father pastored the Second New St. Paul Baptist Church in Washington, D.C. for approximately 45 years.

 Williams grew up during the gospel explosion in Washington, D.C.
 As a youth, she received her training in gospel music from her cousin, Dr. Shirley Ables-Starks of the Joy Gospel Singers and her aunt, Vara Simpson, the founder of two gospel groups – The Service Gospel Singers and The Spiritualettes, who were often featured on the Metro D.C.
 WOOK Radio Station for early Sunday Morning worship.

 According to a recent interview, in the mid 1970s Williams attended the Smithsonian Folklife Festival (then the Festival of American Folklife) and came across a stage that was set up like an old "stoop."
 She saw a group of Black women sitting on this simulated porch dressed in African attire.
 As they began to sing a cappella, Williams shared that she could "see my sister’s face in each of those women," and she had the vision of singing with them one day.
 That group was Sweet Honey in the Rock.